Pratham-1604/Hacks24-ArrayO/README.md

 # Design-Mitra

-## Your one stop solution for interior designing with the help of ai.
+## Your one stop solution for interior designing with the help of ai and 3d rendering.

 ## Features:
 1. ### Text to image generation: Using the dynamic stable diffusion models to generate images based on user preferences and ideas.